-Build Season is the six-week time period in which we create our robot.
+Build Season is the period of time in which we create our robot.
 It begins in January when the game is released internationally and ends after competition season in March.

 Kick-Off is the event where the current year's challenge is released globally.
 This marks the beginning of Build Season.